MizukiBelhi/Addon-Manager/README.md

 The previous [Addon Manager](https://github.com/JTosAddon/Tree-of-Savior-Addon-Manager) runs on Electron, which is rather slow and big.
 To preserve sanity of users we decided to bring the manager to C# and rebuild it from the ground up.

+* Source Information

+This uses VS2017 please don't PR for newer versions.
+All packages are the right version for the lowest possible NET library (4.5)

 # Submitting Addons